niess/mulder/docs/source/flux.rst

 Flux computation
 ================

-Mulder's primary intent is to compute (simulate) local variations (absorption, scattering) in the flux of atmospheric muons caused by a local geometry of interest.
-For this purpose, Mulder offers a :py:class:`~mulder.Fluxmeter` object, which may be regarded as an ideal muon probe. :py:class:`Flumeters
+Mulder's primary intent is to compute (simulate) alterations (absorption, scattering) in the flux of atmospheric muons caused by a geometry of interest.
-<mulder.Fluxmeter>` may be operated in three modes, `continuous <Continuous
-mode>`_, `mixed <Mixed mode>`_ or `discrete <Discrete mode>`_, as described below.
+For this purpose, Mulder offers a :py:class:`~mulder.Fluxmeter` object, which may be regarded as an ideal muon probe. :py:class:`Flumeters <mulder.Fluxmeter>` may be operated in three modes, `continuous <Continuous mode>`_, `mixed <Mixed mode>`_ or `discrete <Discrete mode>`_, as described below.

 .. note::

-   :py:class:`~mulder.Fluxmeter` objects use the Backward Monte Carlo technique [NBCL18]_ to compute the local muon flux.
+   :py:class:`~mulder.Fluxmeter` objects use the Backward Monte Carlo technique [NBCL18]_ to compute the altered muon flux.

 Continuous mode